google/go-cloud/internal/website/content/howto/server/_index.md

 OpenCensus.
 This guide will show you how to start up and shut down the server, as well as how to work with the request logging and health checks.

-The Go CDK includes a server package because?? from RBG: not only to provide some reasonable defaults (timeouts, logger), but also to show people what they *could* do eg healthchecks.
+The Go CDK includes a server package to provide some reasonable defaults, such as timeouts, or the Apache standard format logger, and also to share best practices like health checks.

 ## Starting up the server